Gold IRA Blueprint ToolsPrecious Metals Allocation Tool

 Rebalance breakdown

-Gold (70% of metals)7.0%$17,500
+Gold (70% of metals) 7.0% $17,500

-Silver (30% of metals)3.0%$7,500
+Silver (30% of metals) 3.0% $7,500

 Buy approximately $20,000 in precious metals to reach your 10% target.
 Roughly $14,000 in gold and the remainder in silver.

-Affiliate disclosure: Gold IRA Blueprint may receive compensation if you open an account with companies linked on this page.
+Affiliate disclosure: Gold IRA Blueprint may receive compensation if you open an account via links on this page.
 This does not affect our recommendations.
-See our full disclosure policy.

 Top recommendation · Accounts $100,000+